Around the Mordor

 The place was packed with people on Friday evening, but we managed to get a table in the restaurant part.
 After picking Mac’s cider and wheat beer (NZ$8.50 each), which were good, our choice of dinner dishes wasn’t the best.
 Don’t know why in a BREWbar I decided to go for risotto (I think I was craving mushrooms | NZ$25) and Hubby got thai curry (NZ$27)… Yes, we should have bought a pizza.
 But drinks are good and the interior (and location) really nice.

-Tapas style Asian restaurant with a modern decor and amazing smells coming from kitchen.
+Tapas style Asian restaurant with a modern decor and amazing smells coming from the kitchen.
 Hubby decided not to share and wanted to test their pho.
 I went for some coconut prawn dumplings and takoyaki octopus balls.
 All that + apple cider for NZ$55.

 Green Plum Cafe (in Hunterville, on our way from Turangi)